Stocks Rally As Traders Track Earnings, Takeover Talk - UrduPoint

 The business empire of Indian billionaire Gautam Adani has lost more than $100 billion in value after US short-selling investment group Hindenburg Research accused it of artificially inflating share prices.

-Disney will be a strong focus when Wall Street reopens after the entertainment giant late Wednesday said it was laying off 7,000 employees.
+Disney was in focus as Wall Street opened on Thursday a day after the entertainment giant said it was laying off 7,000 employees.

 The job cuts follow similar moves by US tech giants dialling back from a hiring spurt during the height of the Covid pandemic.